sirselim/jetson_nanopore_sequencing/live_basecalling.md

 ### Copy Guppy to `/opt/ont`

 The below code assumes that you are currently in the directory where you extracted Guppy above.
 You should have the `ont-guppy` folder present at this level.
 The below will copy this directory and everything in it over to `/opt/ont`.
+You will likely need `sudo` (super user) access to the machine you are working on for this and many following steps.

 |:exclamation: this will overwright any version of Guppy that is present at this same location.
 Make sure this is what you want to do.|
 |-------------------|